valerieniloinsigh31/footnote-app/README.md

 <b>FEATURES</b>

--Admin interface (moderation of site-deleting idea) -Post idea-all users can see
+-Admin interface (moderation of site-deleting ideas and footnotes)

+-Post idea-all users can see

--Vote pursue or don't pursue idea/chase or don't chase idea (will this be in poll format, button format or what?)
+-Logged in users can check the green tick to indicate they approve of the idea, a counter feature displays the amount of approvals on the summary card for each idea on the summary page

--If vote pursue idea, can leave a footnote...Footnotes are max length 280 characters- to give one sentence construcitve criticism on idea.
+-If vote pursue idea, can leave a footnote...Footnotes are max length 280 characters-FootNote is posted, visible for other users to see.
+FootNotes appear under the idea on the idea page.

+The purpose of the footnote is for users to give one sentence of constructive criticism on the idea.
 Each user can post as many footnotes as they want.
-They cannot delete their footnote, only the superuser/profile owner can do that.
-They cannot
+The FootNote reveals who created the FootNote and when they created it.

 -Superuser posts an idea.
 Max length 280 words, a quick idea that occurs to them while out and about.
 Once posted and polls have opened, they cannot edit the idea any more as this would create a false reflection on what had been voted for if others users had already voted.
 Superuser can only delete idea and when deleted all associated footnotes will delete with that idea.

 -Users can like or dislike other footnotes as they please.
 They cannot comment on other footnotes.
 Footnotes have a max length and users can only post one footnote per idea to avoid oversaturation.

 -Navigation bar.
-Login.
-Register.
-Medley tab, decorative, to provide quick inspiration-quotes, most popular idea of the day -Tooltips
+Summary page with summary cards for different ideas (revealing amount of likes/footnotes on an idea).
+Login/Logoff function.
+Register function.
+Medley tab, this is a decorative tab, to provide quick inspiration-quotes from famous writers and three circles in the shape of an idea bubble which generate random footnotes from the database.
+-Tooltips

 -Modal messages...how used

 -Alert messages

 -Counter on likes and counter on number of footnotes-can like without leaving a foonote, both reflected in the summar card on summary page

-Future features:
--Filter
+<b>Future features</b>
--Order footnotes by amount of likes
+-Filter on FootNotes under idea for different users -Order footnotes by amount of likes
+-Order idea cards on summary page by most liked
--The main image that appears on the idea will be uploaded with idea...connected to phone
+-The main image that appears on the idea will be also uploaded by the app user, it will be connected to their mobile.

 <b>TECHNOLOGIES USED</b>
 -Summernote